IstvanGodeny/Istvan_Python_Projects/Scripts/Text To Morse Code Converter/README.md

 # Text To Morse Code Converter

-It runs in the terminal.
+The program runs in the terminal.

-It converts the input texts to Morse code.
-The application is only capable of converting plain text to Morse code.
-The reverse conversion doesn't work.
-If the input is Morse code, the output will be Morse code too, and the input is handled as plain text.
+It converts input text to Morse code.
+The application is only capable of converting plain text to Morse code — reverse conversion is not supported.
+If the input is already in Morse code, the output will still be Morse code, as the input is treated as plain text.

+The first version uses arrays to achieve the conversion, while the second version uses a dictionary.
+The second version is a shorter and cleaner solution.

 The application can also be tested on my website.